Why Increase Government Dependency?

 In 2011, 44.7% of Americans did not pay income taxes.
 This means the burden on actual taxpayers is astronomically high, to support all those dependent on government programs.

-A large number of individuals who don’t even pay taxes, but still receive the benefits, is the single biggest problem with government dependency.
+Many citizens who don’t even pay taxes, but still receive the benefits.

 This dependency increases entitlement behavior.
 The world owes me X. Society owes me Y. Are they true?
 NO.